JoeTringali/terraform-aws-s3-bucket/README.md

-# Deploying an Azure Resource Group using Terraform
+# Deploying an AWS S3 Bucket using Terraform

 ## Introduction